 Irish mashed potatoes or colcannon is an Irish comfort food that is extremely popular in Ireland.
-It is easy, economical, and tasty.
+This simple side dish is economical, and a great way to add more greens to your dinner table.

 If you love Irish food, you'll want to try our Irish boxty pancakes and our boxty bread.